What Is Castleman Disease?

 - Plasmablastic type.
 This is usually multicentric and causes symptoms.

 How you feel depends on which type of Castleman disease you have.
 With UCD, you may not have symptoms.
 Or you might notice a bulge from the hard growth in the lymph nodes near your neck or under your arms.

 When UCD causes growths in the lymph nodes in your chest or belly, you may not feel the swelling.
 But those enlarged areas might bring on other symptoms.
 A growth in a lymph node in your chest could lead to:

 If the lymph node growth is in your belly, you may have:

 - Feeling of fullness in your stomach

-If you have MCD, you may also have some of the same symptoms as UCD, but on top of that you might notice things like:
+If you have MCD, you may have some of the same symptoms as UCD.
+You might also notice things like:

 - Loss of appetite

 - Weak or numb hands or feet